nidhaloff/igel/docs/README.rst

     $ igel fit --help

-Igel is highly customizable.
-If you know what you want and want to configure your model manually, then check the next sections, which will guide you on how to write a yaml or a json config file.
+*Igel* is highly customizable.
+The next sections provide a comprehensive guide on how to write a ``yaml`` or ``json`` configuration file if you know what you want and want to configure your model manually.
-After that, you just have to tell igel, what to do and where to find your data and config file.
+All you need to do after this is tell *igel*, what to do and where to find your data and config file.
 Here is an example:

 .. code-block:: console

     $ igel fit --data_path 'path_to_your_csv_dataset.csv' --yaml_path 'path_to_your_yaml_file.yaml'

-However, you can also use the auto-ml features and let igel do everything for you.
+However, you can also use the auto-ml features and let *igel* do everything for you.
 A great example for this would be image classification.
-Let's imagine you already have a dataset of raw images stored in a folder called **images**
+Let's imagine you already have a dataset of raw images stored in a folder called ``images``

 All you have to do is run: